 An investor purchasing a put while at the same time purchasing an equivalent number of shares of the underlying stock is establishing a "married put" position—a hedging strategy with a name from an old IRS ruling.
 Learn more about married put investing in this guide.

 Bullish to Very Bullish

 When to Use?

-The investor employing the married put strategy wants the benefits of stock ownership (dividends, voting rights, etc.), but has concerns about unknown, near-term, downside market risks.
+The investor employing the bullish option strategy wants the benefits of stock ownership (dividends, voting rights, etc.), but has concerns about unknown, near-term, downside market risks.
 Purchasing puts with the purchase of shares of the underlying stock is a directional and bullish strategy.
 The primary motivation of this investor is to protect his shares of the underlying security from a decrease in market price.
 He will generally purchase a number of put contracts equivalent to the number of shares held.

-While the married put investor retains all benefits of stock ownership, he has "insured" his shares against an unacceptable decrease in value during the lifetime of the put, and has a limited, predefined, downside market risk.
+While the investor of the bullish option strategy retains all benefits of stock ownership, he has "insured" his shares against an unacceptable decrease in value during the lifetime of the put, and has a limited, predefined, downside market risk.
 The premium paid for the put option is equivalent to the premium paid for an insurance policy.
 No matter how much the underlying stock decreases in value during the option's lifetime, the investor has a guaranteed selling price for the shares at the put's strike price.
 If there is a sudden, significant decrease in the market price of the underlying stock, a put owner has the luxury of time to react.
 Alternatively, a previously entered stop loss limit order on the purchased shares might be triggered at a time and at a price unacceptable to the investor.
 The put contract has conveyed to him a guaranteed selling price, and control over when he chooses to sell his stock.

 Risk vs. Reward

 Stock Purchase Price - Strike Price + Premium Paid